 But it would be a mistake to conclude that climate change denial is in retreat.
 It has simply mutated.

 Understanding of climate change in Canada cleaves along political lines.
 A November 2018 Angus Reid poll shows that while 87% of Canadians agree that global temperature is rising, only one-third who voted Conservative in 2015 agree that “climate change is a fact and mostly caused by emissions from vehicles and industrial facilities.”
 Conversely, over eight-in-ten Liberal and NDP voters agree with the same statement.

-A February 2018 poll, by Abacus Data, shows that a majority of Canadians feel we should continue to develop oil and gas resources while transitioning to a low-carbon economy.
+A September 2017 poll by Abacus Data shows that a majority of Canadians feel we should continue to develop oil and gas resources while transitioning to a low-carbon economy.